shannonpeng/virtual-piano/README.md

-# jammr
+# virtual-piano
-Real-time browser jam sessions using Socket.IO
+Real-time piano duets in the browser using Socket.IO